DevExpress-Examples/XAF_Security_E4908/EFCore/WinForms/Readme.md

         }
     }
     ```
     Note that `SecuredEFCoreObjectSpace` returns default values (for instance, null) for protected object properties - it is secure even without any custom UI.
-Use the `SecurityStrategy.CanRead` method to determine when to mask default values with the **Protected Content** placeholder in the UI.
+Use the `SecurityStrategy.CanRead` method to determine when to mask default values with the '*******' placeholder in the UI.

 - Handle the [FocusedRowObjectChanged](https://docs.devexpress.com/WindowsForms/DevExpress.XtraGrid.Views.Base.ColumnView.FocusedRowObjectChanged) event and use the `SecurityStrategy.CanDelete` method to check Delete operation availability and thus determine if the **Delete** button can be enabled.